COMPLEXLICENSING EXPERTS

 Key Person — Individual

-Directors, executive officers, and controllers of gaming operators, vendors, and affiliates
+Executives and decision-makers: directors, executive officers, and controllers of gaming operators, vendors, and affiliates.

 Gaming Employee — Level 1

-Individuals involved in supervision or management of gaming operations or playing important vendor roles
+Senior operational staff involved in supervision or management of gaming operations, or playing important vendor roles.

 Gaming Employee — Level 2

-Employees involved in day-to-day gaming operations, customer-facing roles, and support functions
+Operational staff involved in day-to-day gaming operations, customer-facing roles, and support functions.

 Our Process

-GCGRA Licensing Process — From Application to Ongoing Compliance
+GCGRA Licensing Process — Application to Ongoing Compliance

 01